 The first part of the project was to conduct an ecological survey across the Cambridge PPF sites, using volunteers and conservation organisations to conduct the survey.
 The surveys discovered many new species and developed an understanding of the condition and potential for the sites.

-Following on from the results of the ecological surveys, Cambridge PPF could focus their conservation work on a few key projects, which have already had an immediate effect on the biodiversity at the sites.
+Following on from the results of the ecological surveys, Cambridge PPF could focus its conservation work on a few key projects, which have already had an immediate effect on the biodiversity at the sites.
 Some of the projects include the orchard restoration, the makeover of a wildlife observation hide and the reseeding of their arable wildflower patch.

 The EMBLEM project in 2017: